sparkflows/sparkflows-docs/docs/user-guide/time-series/time_series_visualizations.rst

 Visualizing time series data can be a powerful way to uncover patterns and trends in the data.
 There are several different types of visualizations that are commonly used for time series data.

-Fire Insights provides a number of Processors for the visualization of the time series data.
+Sparkflows provides a number of Processors for the visualization of the time series data.

 .. list-table:: Time Series Visualizations
    :widths: 10 40